muthyamreddy-BI/amazon_sales_dashboard/README.md

 - KPI cards for quick overview of key metrics

 ### ⚙️ Data Transformation & Modeling
 - Cleaned inconsistent fields and date formats using **Power Query**
-- Built **data model relationships** between sales, category, and customer tables
 - Optimized visuals for clarity, interactivity, and business relevance

 ### 🧠 Key Learnings
-- Hands-on experience with **data cleaning, ETL, and DAX** in Power BI.
+- Hands-on experience with **data cleaning, ETL, and DAX** in Power BI
-- Improved understanding of **sales analytics and visualization design**.
+- Improved understanding of **sales analytics and visualization design**
-- Developed storytelling skills for business insights presentation.
+- Developed storytelling skills for business insights presentation

 ### 👤 Author
 Muthyam Reddy